-Our Vision, Mision and Values
+Our Vision, Mission and Values

 Our Gardens

-The mision of the Westhampton Garden Club is to stimulate love for and knowledge of horticulture, floral design, gardening, and photography through educational meetings and shared experience, as well as to enhance and protect the beauty of the community and to promote the conservation of native plants, woodlands, open spaces and waterways.
+The mission of the Westhampton Garden Club is to stimulate love for and knowledge of horticulture, floral design, gardening, and photography through educational meetings and shared experience, as well as to enhance and protect the beauty of the community and to promote the conservation of native plants, woodlands, open spaces and waterways.

 VISION